-- Financing and insurance providers: Providers can better assess risks associated with financial offerings, a core element to product design and pricing.
+- Financing and insurance providers: Providers can better assess agri risks associated with financial offerings, a core element of product design and pricing.
 Combined with increasing digital payment options, more farmers can have access to financial products.

 Ultimately, visibility into the fields at lower costs addresses a lot of market failures associated with smallholder farmers.
 The costs associated with data collection and processing can be greatly reduced.
 A centralized view of data enables easy clustering of many small farms together to achieve a scale necessary to justify market entry.
 This puts more smallholder farmers on the map in a commercially sustainable way.

 The benefits empowered by AgTech have the potential to help hundreds of millions of smallholder farmers to access the market systems, know-how, and intelligence.
 This increases their production potential and resilience.
 They also increase business opportunities for stakeholders by significantly expanding their market reach.